-New Port Richey Child Custody Attorney
+New Port Richey Child Custody Lawyer

-Florida law recognizes the importance of both parent’s involvement in the life of their children.
+Florida law recognizes the importance of parents’ involvement in the life of their children.
 As a result, the courts look to find fair parenting arrangements where both parents have access to their kids through custody, visitation, and support.
 You will need to create a parenting plan you can both agree to.

 A parenting plan should include the following elements:

 - Parenting schedule